BioBoost/course_programming_from_base_to_ace/docs/introduction/01_introduction_to_computer_programming/README.md

 The C\# compilation process consists of two different phases before the machine code can be executed by a processor.

-* In a first step (at compile time) your code is transformed from C\# to the Common Intermediate Language (CIL) by the language specific C\# compiler.
+* In a first step (at compile time) your code is transformed **from C\# to the Common Intermediate Language (CIL)** by the language specific C\# compiler.
 The result is an executable binary `.exe` (or `.dll` in case of a library).
-The same happens when you write your code in for example VB.net, but then the VB compiler is used to generate the IL code.
+The same happens when you write your code in for example VB.net, but then the VB compiler is used to generate the CIL code.
 * This binary can then be used on another system that has the required .NET runtime installed.
-The Just-In-Time (JIT) compiler will take the IL code as input and transform it into the processor specific machine code on which the binary is being executed.
+The Just-In-Time (JIT) compiler will take the CIL code as input and **transform it into the processor specific machine code** on which the binary is being executed.

 ![C\# Compilation Process](./img/csharp_compilation_process.png)